 7.3 ELIZABETH PROSSER (1856-??), born at Whitby.
 (Twins were born on 20 July 1856, a boy and a girl.)

-8 GEORGE PROSSER (1818-18??), born at Fintray on 7 February 1818 and baptized on 20 February.
-He was a farm servant at Hatton of Fintray when he married Margaret Reed on 30 June 1837.
-He was widowed.
+George was widowed in the early 1850s.
 He remarried on 9 January 1856 at Old Machar.
-His second wife was Diana Garden, who had been born in Old Machar. in 1881, the couple were living in a cottage at Gallowhill, Elgin.
+His second wife was Diana Garden, who had been born in Old Machar.
+In 1881, the couple were living in a cottage at Gallowhill, Elgin.
 George and Margaret had issue:

 8.1 JANE PROSSER (1838-??), baptized at Fintray on 25 January 1838.